Operation Passage to Freedom

 The migration was conventionally supposed to boost the Catholic power base of Diem; whereas the majority of Vietnam's Catholics previously lived in the north, now most were in the south.
 Fearing a communist victory, Diem cancelled the elections.
 Believing the newly arrived Catholics to be a bastion of solid anti-communist support, Diem supposedly treated the new constituents as a special interest group.
 In the long run, the northern Catholics never fully integrated into Southern society and Diem's alleged favouritism toward them were often thought to cause tension that culminated in the Buddhist crisis of 1963, which ended with his downfall and assassination.
 In fact, Catholics moving to the South were foremost the active agents of their own lives, not because of the CIA or Ngô Đình Diệm's efforts.
 About 25% of the migrants were non-Catholic and a number of Catholics who moved to the South did not do so because of their religion.
 Northern Catholic émigrés actually brought complex challenges to the Church in South Vietnam, and Ngô Đình Diệm also did not resettle northern Catholics in and around Sài Gòn as a deliberate and strategic policy.
 As Vietnamese Catholics were far from monolithic, and were not in any way unified in their political stances, it is a myth to conflate "Catholic refugees with all Catholics, with all refugees or with staunch supporters of Ngô Đình Diệm".
 In reality, the Personalist Revolution under Diệm's regime promoted religious freedom and diversity to oppose communism's atheism.
-However, this policy itself ultimately enabled Buddhist activists to threaten the state that supported their religious liberty.
+However, this framework itself ultimately enabled Buddhist activists to threaten the state that supported their religious liberty.